where to stay in Tokyo

 • In some cases, subway stations with different names are pretty close, e.g. Otemachi (north west of Tokyo station), Nihonbashi (north east), Takaramachi (east).

-• But also be aware that some otemachi stations (Chiyoda line and Hanzomon line) are pretty far to walk from Tokyo station.
+• But also be aware that some Otemachi stations (Chiyoda line and Hanzomon line) are pretty far to walk from Tokyo station.

 • Ginza is also a walking distance from Tokyo if you don't have suitcases or a large one.
 A cab ride is not that much.